Luizerko/ai_choreo/pose_extraction/README.md

 Therefore, the rest of this document will focus on using AlphaPose for 3D pose extraction.
 We will provide a step-by-step guide for installation and setup.
 The examples shown will better represent the actual scenario, as AlphaPose supports multi-instance pose extraction, allowing us to extract poses for two dancers simultaneously.
 This is an improvement over HybrIK, which only handles single-person pose extraction, but was used in this section for easier visualization and pose extraction capabilities assessment.

 ## Set Up

+Refer to the [installation document](https://github.com/Luizerko/ai_choreo/blob/master/pose_extraction/INSTALL.md) to set up your own version of the project.

+## Extracting Poses